TheSpacePotato/SpacePotato-s-Volumetric-Enhancements/README.md

 ### Volumetric Aurorae
 Many planets (and a couple moons!) sport volumetric aurorae, visible from both the surface and in space
 ### Surface Ambience
 All planets with atmospheres have dynamic surface ambience that may be biome dependent.
-From bird songs in Kerbin's grasslands, to distant thunderstorms on Eve, or deep in the oceans of Laythe.
+From bird songs in Kerbin's grasslands, to distant thunderstorms on Eve, or strange noises deep in the oceans of Laythe.
 ### Volumetric Rings
 Jool and Dres now sport faint rings to allow for daring kerbals to dive in and see the rocks whizzing by.
 These rings have a faint haze and numerous chunks within.
 ### Dynamic Weather